Nervosys/Botnix/docs/languages-frameworks/perl.section.md

 ## Packaging Perl programs {#ssec-perl-packaging}

-Nixpkgs provides a function `buildPerlPackage`, a generic package builder function for any Perl package that has a standard `Makefile.PL`.
+Botpkgs provides a function `buildPerlPackage`, a generic package builder function for any Perl package that has a standard `Makefile.PL`.
 It’s implemented in [pkgs/development/perl-modules/generic](https://github.com/nervosys/Botnix/blob/master/pkgs/development/perl-modules/generic).

 Perl packages from CPAN are defined in [pkgs/top-level/perl-packages.nix](https://github.com/nervosys/Botnix/blob/master/pkgs/top-level/perl-packages.nix) rather than `pkgs/all-packages.nix`.
 Most Perl packages are so straight-forward to build that they are defined here directly, rather than having a separate function for each package called from `perl-packages.nix`.
 However, more complicated packages should be put in a separate file, typically in `pkgs/development/perl-modules`.
 Here is an example of the former: